Mercedes Puder

 A few beaches are located along the coast, north and south of the city of Basse-Terre.
 There are also fishing areas.

-Great Service!
+Amazing Service!

-By David S. trip to
+By Jason T. trip to

 Featured Offers